softworkz/emby-wiki/Http-Live-Streaming.md

-Emby supports the Http Live Streaming protocol, also known as HLS.
+Emby supports the HTTP Live Streaming protocol, also known as HLS.

 The url is: